The Importance of Structure

 Understanding the Structure

-We have reviewed the structure of Revelation, but what is the purpose of this structure?
-Below are some logical propositions to get us started toward answering this question.
+We have reviewed the structure of Revelation, but what is the meaning of this structure?
+In other words, why is Revelation laid out using this structure?
+Below are some propositions to get us started toward answering this question.

-1. The structure must have purpose that is understandable -The prophetic vision of the future is primarily laid out in the form of three periods, (1) seals, (2) trumpets, and (3) bowls.
+1. The structure must have meaning that is understandable -The prophetic vision of the future is primarily laid out in the form of three periods, (1) seals, (2) trumpets, and (3) bowls.
 Even before we understand what this structure means, we should at least assume that it’s meaningful.
-God is not being whimsical.
+God is not just being whimsical.
 We should also assume that a proper understanding of the structure is well within our grasp.
 As such, we should not expect the correct explanation to be excessively complicated.

-2. Each period has seven events, giving them the meaning of wholeness - We should assume that the idea of wholeness implied by the number seven is applicable to each period (seals, trumpets, and bowls).
-This means that each period should not be seen just as a sequence of seven events, but rather as one whole objective that will be completed within that period.
-For example, creation was one whole objective that was completed within a period, expressed as seven days.
+2. Each period has seven events, giving them the meaning of wholeness – We should assume that the concept of wholeness implied by the number seven is applicable to each period (seals, trumpets, and bowls).
+This means that each period should not be seen merely as a sequence of seven separate events, but rather as one whole objective that will be completed within those seven events.
+For example, Genesis begins by describing seven days, but we would be remiss if we failed to notice that those seven days together accomplished the one whole objective of creation.
 Seeing each period as the accomplishment of one whole objective has a wonderful simplifying effect on our understanding of Revelation.

-3. Each period must have a meaning revealed in scripture by the prophets – The above claims that each period must be understandable and represent one whole objective are meaningless unless there are in fact three whole objectives already revealed in scripture that need to be fulfilled.
-If not, we would have no defensible way to claim what those whole objectives are, let alone understand what it means for them to be fulfilled.
+3. Each period must have a meaning revealed in scripture by the prophets – The above claims that each period must be understandable and represent one whole objective are practically meaningless unless there are in fact three whole objectives already revealed in scripture that need to be fulfilled.
+If not, then we are merely trying to invent those objectives ourselves, without any defensible and authoritative way to claim what they are, let alone understand what it means for them to be fulfilled.